gardener/gardener/docs/api-reference/operator.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>RuntimeClusterValues are the deployment values for the extension deployment running in the runtime garden cluster.</p>
+<p>RuntimeClusterValues are the deployment values for the extension deployment running in the runtime garden cluster.
+If no values are specified, a runtime deployment is considered deactivated.</p>
 </td>
 </tr>
 <tr>